To Request a Military Family Life Counselors for your unit event, call Army Community Service at (910) 432-3742.

 - Green Ramp

-How Soldiers and Family Members learn about the Military Family Life Consultant Program?
+How Soldiers and Family Members learn about the Military Family Life Counselor Program?

 In addition to unit placement, ACS provides posters and business cards for distribution and information though various media outlets.
 Your unit may consider posting a sign.
 Download a poster.